-You thought the holidays were over.
-Technically, no — not until Jan.
-6, when Christians all over the world celebrate Epiphany.
+You probably thought after the New year that the holidays were over.
+Technically, no — not until January 6, when Christians all over the world celebrated Epiphany.
 In some places, the day is known as “Three Kings Day” after the wise men, or Magi, who, the Bible says, brought the infant gifts and proclaimed him the Son of God.
 In other places, the day is known for giving gifts, for extremely cold baths and for biting into babies.
-Let us ’splain …
+Let us explain.

 How is Epiphany celebrated?

-Catholics also celebrate Epiphany on the actual day, and Pope Francis will deliver his annual Epiphany homily during Mass in St. Peter’s Basilica in Rome.
-The following Sunday, many Catholic priests will deliver homilies that focus on Jesus’ baptism.
+Catholics also celebrate Epiphany on the actual day, and Pope Francis delivers his annual Epiphany homily during Mass in St. Peter’s Basilica in Rome.
+The following Sunday, many Catholic priests deliver homilies that focus on Jesus’ baptism.
 Eastern Orthodox churches, too, focus heavily on Jesus’ baptism at Epiphany, with priests in places such as Russia, Bulgaria and Greece tossing crucifixes or crosses into the water, which devotees then dive for.
-Some Orthodox churches, which use a different calendar to mark their liturgical year, celebrate Epiphany on Jan.
-19 and won’t take the dive until then.
+Some Orthodox churches, which use a different calendar to mark their liturgical year, celebrate Epiphany on January 19 and won’t take the dive until then.

 In Italy, children receive gifts on the Epiphany morning from a witch known as “La Befana.”
 The story goes that the wise men visited an old woman when they were looking for Jesus and invited her to come along.
 She was too busy.
 Then the shepherds stopped at her shack and extended their invitation.
 “Sorry, too busy!”
 Since then, she flies through the air in search of the Christ child, leaving gifts for other good children in her search.
 Meanwhile, Venetian gondoliers mark the day by dressing in drag and cruising down the Grand Canal.